 Barren River Aging and Disability Resource Center (ADRC)Open in New Window

 - The ADRC is a department at the Barren River Area Development District (BRADD).
-There are community resources guidesOpen in New Window on their website as well as a list of websites for independent livingOpen in New Window.
+They have a list of websites for independent livingOpen in New Window.
 Here is a direct link to a download of their 2018 Community Resource GuideOpen in New Window.

 - Contact ADRC with questions about personal care attendant programs.
 Here are some handouts provided to the SARC in June 2018: the Personal Care Attendant Program (PCAP)Open in New Window, Consumer Directed Option (CDO)Open in New Window, and Participant Driven Services (PDS)Open in New Window.